Meeting Room Policy

 Doors must remain unobstructed and windows uncovered.

-Rooms must be left in a neat and orderly condition (ie. chairs pushed into table; table top, floor and white board cleaned, trash removed).
+Rooms must be left in a neat and orderly condition (ie. chairs pushed into table; table top & floor clean, and trash removed).
 Patrons using the rooms will return to the adult circulation desk to check out.
 A staff member will confirm the condition of the room before the patron leaves.

-Cost for damage to the room will be added to the library card record of the person registering for the room.
+Cost for damage to the room will be added to the library card record of the person registering for the room or reported to police if not taken care of by the visitor that signs for the room.

 The Meeting Room may be reserved no more than twelve (12) months in advance, and an organization is limited to twelve (12) scheduled meetings within that period.

-The person reserving the Meeting Room must have a current, verified library card in good standing and be at least 21 years old.
+The person reserving the Meeting Room must present their library card or photo i.d. at the time of checkout and be at least 18 years old.
 This patron is responsible for the condition and conduct in the room.

 To reserve the Meeting Room, individuals or groups must submit a completed “Reservation Request Form” online or in person to the library at least three days before the event.
 The reservation is not completed until the form has been submitted and approved by supervisory staff.